 At the very least, make sure all of the coax connection points are firm.

 In the event of signal issues (such as bad performance or devices not seeing each other), old or inadequate splitters are a common issue.
 Replace any old or inadequate splitters (rated less than 1000 MHz) with new splitters that are rated for 1000 MHz (1GHz) or higher.
+Some splitters originally intended for satellite use can also cause moca signal problems.
+Those should be replaced as well.

 Signal amps should be placed at the coax cable's point of entry in the house.
 However, sometimes they are not.
 Ideally the amp should be moved.
 But if that is too complicated, the amp should be rated to pass through signals of at least 1000 MHz (1GHz) bi-directionally.
 Replace if necessary.